hmkol/face-recognition-attendance/README.md

 An automated, computer-vision-based attendance tracking system built in Python using OpenCV, dlib and `face_recognition`.

-> This project was originally created in 2023 as a graded project for the course **"Computational Thinking and Programming"**.
+> This project was created in 2023 as the course project for the course titled **Computational Thinking and Programming (CSET101)**.

 ---

-## 📌 Project Overview
+## Project Overview

 Traditional attendance management methods (such as manual roll calls or paper-based sign-in sheets) are time-consuming and prone to proxy attendance.
 This project automates attendance logging using real-time biometric identification via webcam video streams.